cozy/cozy-debian/README.md

 ## Cozy Debian

+### Deprecation warning
+:warning: This files allow to build the Debian packages for the old, now deprecated, Node.js based, Cozy V2.
+Form the band new, Go based, Cozy V3, please use [https://github.com/cozy/debian-cozy]()

+### Introduction
-It is the repository of the Debian files require to build the Debian package of Cozy.
+It is the repository of the Debian files requires to build the Debian package of Cozy.
 This package is available on Debian repository of Cozy: debian.cozycloud.cc

-## Usage
+### Usage

 You need **Debian 8 Jessie (stable)** in order to proceed to theses steps.